 WEEK 1: INTRODUCTION.
-Basic information: assessment, readings, etc. How to write a two-sided reading journal.
-Group activities instructions.
+Basic information: assessment, readings, etc. How to write a twosided reading journal.
+Moodle instructions.
 Adults reading literature for children.

 WEEK 2: What is "children's literature?"
 Basic notions, historical overview, and the problem of "the canon of children's literature."